 The microbial revolution: A recent revolution in ecology has highlighted the ubiquity of microbes across ecosystems and the role they may play in generating and maintaining the diversity of larger organisms (Fierer 2017).
 In fact, the colonization of terrestrial habitats by plants may itself have been catalyzed by a mutualism with arbuscular fungi (Humphreys et al. 2010).
 Evidence that soil microbes influence the dynamics of contemporary plant communities is mounting.
 For instance, Mangan et al. (2010) experimentally grew seedlings of six tropical tree species with microbes of various origins and showed plant species abundance may be driven by their susceptibility to soil microorganisms.
 Laliberte et al. (2015) have suggested that a tradeoff between plant phosphorus acquisition efficiency and susceptibility to pathogens may explain hyperdiversity in shrublands and tropical rainforests.

 Of course, interactions between plants and microbes play out simultaneously with the resource competitive dynamics that have been the focus of plant ecology for decades.
 For example, a specialist pathogen may introduce stabilizing niche differences to promote coexistence of a competitive inferior in a system with large fitness differences.
-Nevertheless, these two mechanisms are most often studied independently of one another (van der Putten et al. 2016), and the relative importance of microbial effects on plant coexistence are still unknown.
-Synthesizing these mechanisms under a unifying framework will be key to moving towards a better understanding of their combined effects on community dynamics.
+However, these two mechanisms are most often studied independently of one another (van der Putten et al. 2016), and the relative importance of microbial effects on plant coexistence is still unknown.
+Synthesizing these mechanisms in a common theoretical framework will be key to moving towards a better understanding of their combined effects on community structure and dynamics.

 In my thesis, I propose to take a holistic view of plants from a perspective of their own physiology (as summarized by functional traits), their responses to environmental variation, and their interactions with microbes to ask three questions: